fpgasystems/hacc/docs/infrastructure.md

 </p>

 # Infrastructure
-FSG HACC is comprised of AMD high-​end servers, Xilinx accelerator cards, and high-​speed networking.
+FSG HACC is comprised of high-​end servers, Xilinx accelerator cards, and high-​speed networking.
 Each accelerator card has all of its QSFP28 interfaces connected to a 100 GbE TOR switch to allow exploration of arbitrary network topologies for distributed computing.

 ![FSG HACC is comprised of AMD high-​end servers, Xilinx accelerator cards, and high-​speed networking..](../imgs/infrastructure.png "FSG HACC is comprised of AMD high-​end servers, Xilinx accelerator cards, and high-​speed networking..")
 *FSG HACC is comprised of AMD high-​end servers, Xilinx accelerator cards, and high-​speed networking.*